Beexyzxne/Beexyzxne/README.md

 fandom ;

-🪽.ᐟ phighting, forsaken, let him go, SEWH, ^_^ fans
+🪽.ᐟ phighting, forsaken, let him go, SEWH, ^_^ (hwwhp).. etc

 Music ;

-🪽.ᐟ mitski, mother mother, kikuo/ kikuohana, maretu, hindia, beabadoobee
+🪽.ᐟ mitski, mother mother, kikuo/ kikuohana, maretu, hindia, beabadoobee.. etc

 I have much more but i forgot ;-;
-but hey feel free to int with me if you're not on my dni list!!
+but hey feel free to int with me if you're not in my dni list!!

 ﹌﹌﹌﹌﹌˙ . ꒷ 🎲. 𖦹˙—﹌﹌﹌﹌﹌